 Master Teacher Associates Program.
-Fellowships are offered to students who have earned the initial A license to teach at the secondary level, have a record of strong teaching, and want to pursue graduate study.
+Fellowships are offered to students who have earned the initial A license to teach at the secondary level or K-12 French and Spanish, have a record of strong teaching, and want to pursue graduate study.
 Students in this program earn an M license and help supervise student teachers who are earning an initial license.